 Wildwood is in a post-modern industrialized space that Rockwell has transformed into a comfortable, welcoming restaurant that is simultaneously futuristic and rooted in barbecue-joint tradition.
 An extremely friendly waitstaff takes your order.

-Starters, which are not really necessary from your stomach's point of view, include a smokey, meaty chili made with shards of smoked brisket ($8.25), which is a tad too sweet; two kinds of wings ($8.95; get the dry-rubbed); and "bottle caps" ($5.25), beer-battered jalapeño poppers, which were tasty-enough generic puffs of fried matter.
+Starters, which are not really necessary from your stomach's point of view, include a smoky, meaty chili made with shards of smoked brisket ($8.25), which is a tad too sweet; two kinds of wings ($8.95; get the dry-rubbed); and "bottle caps" ($5.25), beer-battered jalapeño poppers, which were tasty-enough generic puffs of fried matter.

 Big Lou's brisket is phenomenal, as good as, if not better than, Hill Country's incredibly delicious moist brisket.
-Here the meat is a little drier, a little less fatty, but still plenty moist, and it literally explodes with beefy, smokey flavor.
+Here the meat is a little drier, a little less fatty, but still plenty moist, and it literally explodes with beefy, smoky flavor.
 You should get the brisket as a platter ($11.50) or in an incredibly messy but delicious creation called the Wild Park Brisket Sandwich ($10.95), which has provolone, onion rings, and coleslaw on top of the brisket.
 It sounds like it would be awful; rest assured, it is not.

 What might be even better is the Beef Short Rib ($19.95), which the kitchen will slice at your request.
 (Do so.)
 This beef is even more deeply flavored than the brisket because it's so ridiculously marbled that it tastes like Kobe beef.